xma711/notebook/software_engineering/readings/pragmatic_programmer/README.md

 separate infrastructure from application.
 Each major infrastructure component (database, communication interface, middleware layer etc) gets its own subteam.
 Each obvious division of application functionality is similarly divided.
-A meansure of the orthogonality of a project team: see how many people need to be involved in discussing each change that is requested.
+A measure of the orthogonality of a project team: see how many people need to be involved in discussing each change that is requested.
 The larger the number, the less orthogonal the group.